 The power of a leadership style quiz

-Actually, the power of not just any leadership style quiz, but the Red Shoe Movement’s leadership style quiz, is that it was created with women in mind!
-We want to offer a glimpse into your style that you probably won’t get in traditional leadership training.
-The quiz will reveal something about your dominant style and also something about other leadership styles that intrigue you.
+The quiz will tell you what you’re like as a leader and reveal something about other leadership styles that suit you.
 Once you pinpoint your own style, you can easily incorporate elements of other leadership styles when the situation calls for it.
-Sometimes you can benefit from leadership development or leadership training and at other times, observation alone is enough.
-The key is to always respect your own style.
+Sometimes you can benefit from leadership development or leadership training and at other times, just watching and learning will be enough.

 Here are the basic definitions of the most commonly identified leadership styles.